Governance principles

 Award readiness

-- Which material PTCs remain open?
+- Which material PTCs and tender queries remain open?

 - Why did the team choose the selected contractor over the nearest alternatives?